top of page

 Background

 Landscapes and the associated biota coevolve as a result of complex and reciprocal interactions between physical and ecological processes.
 By sculpting landforms through erosion and deposition of sediment, physical earth surface processes create, reshape, and destroy habitat for living organisms.
 In return, animals and plants modify their habitat, thereby altering these earth surface processes.
-In order to better understand landscape dynamics and ecosystem functioning, predict their responses to environmental change, and to guide conservation and restoration efforts, it is crucial to understand these complex inter-relationships.
+In order to better understand how landscape and ecosystem function, predict their responses to environmental change, and to guide conservation and restoration efforts, it is crucial to understand these complex inter-relationships.

 Basin scale